LHNCBC/ucum-lhc/README.md

    and is the default if the parameter is not specified;
 * _@param_ molecularWeight the molecular weight of the substance in question when a conversion is being requested from mass to moles and vice versa.
-   This is required when one of the units represents a value in moles.
    It is ignored if neither unit includes a measurement in moles.
 In such cases the mole-based unit must have a single mole unit in the numerator and the mass-based unit must have a single mass unit in the numerator.
 * _@returns_ a hash with six elements: